 We’re honored to introduce the Fellowship for Liberated Futures’ inaugural cohort.
 We are joined by 17 visionary Black leaders who are at the forefront of reimagining inequitable systems and creating sustainable, liberated futures for marginalized communities across the country and the world.

-Meet the Fellows on the East Coast and beyond:
+Meet the Fellows on the East Coast and global:

 Cheryl Whilby, NY